ClutchEngineering/slipstream/Sources/Slipstream/Documentation.docc/Views/TailwindCSS/Typography/Typography-FontSize.md

 # Font size

-Utilities for controlling the font size of an view.
+Utilities for controlling the font size of a view.

 ## Topics